codesplinta/busser/README.md

 So, why create **busser** ?
 Well, after using a lot of state managers like [Redux](https://redux.js.org/), [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query), [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) and [Jotai](https://jotai.org/docs/introduction).
 I found that the flow of data was very restricted/contrained because state (most state if not all state) was being stored in a single place (or slices of a single place - [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query), [Zustand](https://docs.pmnd.rs/zustand/getting-started)).
 I needed state to flow to where it was needed without gates or having to bypass or workaround predetermined routes.
 Also, most state managers out there are built in such a way that it encourages the storage and management of both UI state and server state be handled in the different parts of the same "machine" tightly couples together.

-Therefore, **busser** takes a different appraoch by only handling UI state and leaving server state to be handled by something else like **react-query or @tanstack/query**.
+Therefore, **busser** takes a different approach by only handling UI state and leaving server state to be handled by something else like **react-query or @tanstack/query**.

 There are 3 places that **busser** stores UI state: